tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 If content needs only to be visible to specific consumer endpoints, use encryption.
 However, if content only needs to be guaranteed untampered and/or from a specific source (e.g. provider) then use content signing.
 Content encryption enables all or part of an API payload to be readable only by the target consumer(s).
 This is useful where the content being carried by the API is sensitive, and the API request or response transits multiple stopping points.
 Whilst TLS protects the payload in transit, it only applies to each point to point connection between components (e.g. mobile app to API gateway).
 If transit components are not totally under the provider’s control, it can be worthwhile performing payload encryption.
 E.g. it may be sensible to encrypt credit card details passed between consumer and provider backend systems.

 It is also worth considering how much protection the information needs whilst at rest.
-Data at rest encryption is generally considered good practice and may cloud service providers offer this as standard.
+Data at rest encryption is generally considered good practice and many cloud service providers offer this as standard.
 See [NZISM](https://nzism.gcsb.govt.nz/ism-document/#Section-15746) for details.

 Encryption is only worthwhile implementing when data sensitivity or data protection requirements drive it, as encryption can be computationally intensive.
 It also makes it more difficult for protection mechanisms, such as API gateways, to validate and transform API content.
 When only the integrity of the content passed needs to be ensured, consider using Content Signing instead.